kksgandhi/personal_site/philosophy - youtube.md

 **The short notes I've written for each channel don't do them justice, I would really suggest looking into them yourself**

-### PhilosophyTube
+### PhilosophyTube / Contrapoints

+Incredible videos spanning a range of topics.
+They usually focus on a sort of practical philosophy, talking about modern issues as a way to introduce deeper philosophical concepts.

-Politics, identity, the issues with modern life
+Philosophy, identity, modern life, GSRM issues

 ### [[Kurzgesagt]]